svenfuchs/simple_states/README.md

 # simple\_states

-A superslim statemachine-like support library focussed on the use in Travis CI.
+A super-slim (~130 loc) statemachine-like support library focussed on the use in Travis CI.

 More docs coming soon, checkout the tests.